Distracted Driver Accidents

 We provide legal assistance to people injured by distracted drivers in the metropolitan areas of Washington, D.C. and Annapolis, MD

 If you have been hurt by a distracted driver, Hartel, DeSantis & Howie, LLP can help.
-To schedule a free consultation, please contact us online or call us at (443) 749-5111.
+To schedule a free consultation for personal injury cases, please contact us online or call us at (443) 749-5111.
 Our phones are answered 24 hours a day.